fsuadicani/Warehouse_Application_Specialisterne/README.md

 If making model changes, consider deleting migrations and recreating unless we want migration history

+# Secret configuration
+Development-time application secrets are loaded through .NET User Secrets in the API startup, but the active UserSecretsId currently lives in WarehouseStorage.Infrastructure.
+Program.cs therefore loads user secrets from the infrastructure assembly only in Development so values such as JWT settings can flow into IConfiguration without checking secrets into source control.

+DotNetEnv is still in active use in WarehouseStorage.Infrastructure/ConnectionString.cs and is therefore currently the primary source only for the DB_* variables consumed by infrastructure tooling and Npgsql connection string creation.
+To avoid duplicate or conflicting secret loading, keep application configuration keys such as Jwt:* in User Secrets and reserve .env values for the DB_* variables until database configuration is moved fully into IConfiguration.

 # References
 1. [UI_design](https://www.canva.com/)
 2. [JSON_WEB_TOKEN_CSHARP](https://saigontechnology.com/blog/json-web-token-using-c/)